Amarabolive/Team-Twarb/README.md

-# In-Vehicle Coupon Recommendation
+# In-Vehicle Coupon Classification

-This project uses machine learning to  recommend the most appropriate coupon-expiration combination based on contextual and demographic factors.
+This project uses machine learning to classify and help recommend the most appropriate coupon-expiration combination based on contextual and demographic factors.
 It aims to optimize real-time coupon delivery and maximize acceptance rates by analyzing patterns in driver behavior.

 ## Business Value
 Real-time coupon recommendation helps brands personalize promotions, reduce marketing waste, and increase redemption rates.
 Automotive platforms can use these predictions to deliver smarter incentives during driving sessions, enhancing customer engagement.